 \subsection{Torelli problems}

 Consider the Torelli morphism

-from the stack of nonsingular curves of genus $g$ to the stack of principally polarised Abelian varieties, sending a curve to its (canonically polarised) Jacobian.
+from the stack of nonsingular curves of genus $g$ to the stack of principally polarised abelian varieties, sending a curve to its (canonically polarised) Jacobian.
 The \emph{infinitesimal Torelli problem} asks whether the Torelli morphism is an immersion.
-It is well known that $\tau_g$ is ramified along the hyperelliptic locus: this is again the statement that $\mu_C$, the \emph{codifferential} of $\tau_g$ at $[C]\in \mathcal M_g$, is not surjective.
+It is well known that $\tau_g$ is ramified along the hyperelliptic locus: this is again Noether's theorem, stating that $\mu_C$, the \emph{codifferential} of $\tau_g$ at $[C]\in \mathcal M_g$, is not surjective.
 So, even though $\tau_g$ is injective on geometric points by Torelli's theorem, it is not an immersion.
-Note, however, that since the image of $\mu_C$ has dimension $g-2$, the restriction of $\tau_g$ to the hyperelliptic locus \emph{is} an immersion.

-We have established that the failure of infinitesimal Torelli at $[C]\in \mathcal M_g$ is equivalent to $\Hilb_{C/J}$ being singular at the Abel--Jacobi embedding $[C\hookrightarrow J]$.
-We also know that $\Hilb_{C/J}$ is a thickening of $J$.
-Computing this non-reduced scheme structure explicitly will be equivalent to understanding the fibres of $\tau_g$ over hyperelliptic points.